Justjeff211/sentinel-hub-lab/incidents/2026-08-12-first-deployment.md

 ## What actually happened

-The plan looked clean (24 resources, reviewed before applying), but `apply` surfaced three separate real bugs, one after another:
+The plan looked clean (24 resources, reviewed before applying) but `apply` surfaced three separate real bugs, one after another:

-**1. VPN Gateway public IP — zone configuration error** `ZRStandardIpNeeded: Standard IP Address requires zones configured.` My first fix (switching the IP to Basic SKU) turned out to be based on stale information -Azure retired Basic SKU public IPs for new deployments back in March 2025.
+**1. VPN Gateway public IP - zone configuration error** `ZRStandardIpNeeded: Standard IP Address requires zones configured.` My first fix (switching the IP to Basic SKU) turned out to be based on stale information -Azure retired Basic SKU public IPs for new deployments back in March 2025.
 The actual fix: keep the IP on Standard SKU, but explicitly set `zones = ["1", "2", "3"]` rather than leaving it unset.
 South Africa North does support Availability Zones which is what made this fixable.

-**2. VM size — capacity, then quota**
+**2. VM size - capacity, then quota**
 `Standard_B2ms` came back `SkuNotAvailable` genuinely out of stock in this region for that SKU.
 Tried `Standard_D2s_v3`, then `Standard_D2s_v5` which both failed too, the second one on a *different* error: `OperationNotAllowed...
 Current Limit: 0` - a quota problem, not a stock problem.
 Used `az vm list-skus` and `az vm list-usage` to check both capacity *and* quota properly instead of guessing a third time, and found `Standard_DS2_v2` had both: no stock restriction, and existing quota headroom on the subscription.
 That's what finally deployed successfully.

 **3. Credential entry**